apache/pekko-grpc/docs/src/main/paradox/binary-compatibility.md

 ### Internal and ApiMayChange API's

-Internal API's (designated by the `akka.grpc.internal` package or with the `@InternalApi` annotation) and API's that are still marked `@ApiMayChange` are not guaranteed to remain binary compatible.
+Internal API's (designated by the `org.apache.pekko.grpc.internal` package or with the `@InternalApi` annotation) and API's that are still marked `@ApiMayChange` are not guaranteed to remain binary compatible.

 Libraries that use such methods may not work in applications that depend on a newer version of Akka gRPC.